RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 5. Open the commpand prompt and cd to the DTC folder.
 Run "dtc -c2"

-If the Kryoflux GUI does not run when “Start” is selected:
+If the KryoFlux GUI does not run when “Start” is selected:

 1. Open the command prompt and cd to the DTC folder